kaiusl/KLPlugins.DynLeaderboards/docs/docs/user_guide/config.md

 However for further update you need to manually trigger the update.
 This is so that we don't accidentally trigger an expensive update during a session when unknown car joins.

-To update the base info go to the plugin settings and under ["Car settings"](#car-settings) tab click "Update base info" button.
+To update the base info go to the plugin settings and under ["Car settings"](#car-settings) tab click `Update base info` button.
 <span title="Note that this button is only available when AC is the selected game.">:material-information-outline:<span>

 This means that there are actually two ways to change car information for AC.